 There are cases where toolkit applications need to know which access technology the terminal is currently in so that it can issue access technology dependent commands as well as determine that the response to a particular command is technology dependent.
-Setting up the event, ACCESS TECHNOLOGY CHANGE, and its continuous monitoring, provides a means by which the terminal can inform the toolkit application of a change in the current access technology.
-This change is notified to the toolkit application via the ENVELOPE command: EVENT DOWNLOAD - "Access Technology Change" together with the new access technology.
+Setting up the event, ACCESS TECHNOLOGY CHANGE, and its continuous monitoring, provides a means by which the terminal can inform toolkit applications of a change in the current access technology.
+This change is notified to the toolkit applications via the ENVELOPE command: EVENT DOWNLOAD - "Access Technology Change" together with the new access technology (if single access technology is set up in the event list) or with the list of current access technologies (if multiple access technologies is set up in the event list).

 Additionally, the proactive command, PROVIDE LOCAL INFORMATION, can be used to provide an access technology indication.
-This is achieved by the toolkit application using the Access Technology command qualifier in the PROVIDE LOCAL INFORMATION command to which the terminal responds with the current access technology using the TERMINAL RESPONSE message.
+This is achieved by the toolkit application using the Access Technology command qualifier in the PROVIDE LOCAL INFORMATION command to which the terminal responds with the current access technology or access technologies using the TERMINAL RESPONSE message.